brianchung808/Reddit-Improved-Images/README.md

 reddit_show_images
 ==================

-Hotkey (+) for expanding/collapsing all images on a reddit page.
+Chrome extension that adds a hotkey (+) for expanding/collapsing all images on a reddit page.

 Features to be added:
 1. Resizing images by dragging.